 The best seeds and nuts for iron are:

-Dark leafy Vegetables – Iron, Folic acid, B6, Vitamin E
+Dark leafy Vegetables & Salad Greens – Iron, Folic acid, B6, Vitamin E

-Dark leafy vegetables are packed with minerals, antioxidants and vitamins essential to healthy fertility.
+Dark leafy vegetables like those found in FertiliGreens are packed with minerals, antioxidants and vitamins essential to healthy fertility.
 Examples of dark leafy green vegetables are spinach, Swiss chard, kale, and collards.

-Fruit – Vitamin C, Flavanoids, Variety of antioxidants
+Fruit – Vitamin C, Flavonoids, Variety of antioxidants

 Colorful veggies – B6, Vitamin C

-Before I began studying nutrition I had no idea just how radically nutritious lentils and beans are.
+Before I began studying nutrition, I had no idea just how radically nutritious lentils and beans are.
 Lentils are the second highest source of iron of ALL foods and the second highest source of folic acid (just behind calf’s liver).
 Just 1 cup of cooked lentils provides 90% of your daily folic acid needs.
 And if you get sick of lentils, garbanzo and pinto beans follow close behind.
 Learn to get creative with your beans.
-You can use them to make soups, hummus, as a side dish, in stir-fry and in brownies.
+You can use them to make soups or hummus, as a side dish, in stir-fry, and even in brownies.

 What about grains?